webimpianteam/bayarcash-mcp-server/README.md

 ### Create Payments
 ```
-"Create a payment intent for RM 100.50 for order #ORD-001"
+"First check available payment channels, then create a payment intent for RM 100.50 for order #ORD-001 using FPX"
-"Generate a payment link for customer john@example.com"
+"Generate a payment link for customer john@example.com using DuitNow"
+"Create a payment with Boost for RM 50"
 ```

 ### Check Transactions